DDI-TU-Dresden/thonny-wiki/DeploymentOptions.rst

 ----------
 If the computer lab supports persistent user profiles and users' disk quota is big enough, then the **single user** deployment scheme is suitable also in classroom setting.
 (Depending on your lab set-up you may want to recommend students to install into ``...\AppData\Roaming\...`` instead of ``...\AppData\Local\...``.)

 If you can't use persistent profiles, then you can **preinstall Thonny either locally or to a network drive**.
-In Windows you can use Thonny installer, but note that it does not request admin privileges even if you enter a restricted target directory, so you may want to run it as administrator.
+In Windows you can use Thonny installer, but note that it does not request admin privileges even if you enter a restricted target directory.
 Alternatively you can install Thonny under your own profile and then copy its program folder (by default ``C:\Users\<username>\AppData\Local\Programs\Thonny``) into a shared location.
 In both cases you probably also want to create the shortcuts for all users.

 Even if the main program is installed centrally, by default Thonny still creates a virtual environment under user home (if it doesn't exist yet).
 If you want to avoid this, then you can configure Thonny to **use the front-end interpreter** (ie. the same Python executable it uses for running the GUI) also for the back-end (ie. for running user programs).